 - Does anyone know what happened to the Thomas Robins painting of Henbury Great House, last recorded at Bramshill (Hants) in about 1960?

 - Does anyone know more about the fate of Rev. Henry Astrey, ejected from his living in Co.
 Derry during the Civil War and apparently dead by 1648, or of his son, the would-be Cambridge scholar?

 Revision and acknowledgements

-This post was first published 11 August 2016 and updated 14 September 2016.
+This post was first published 11 August 2016 and updated 14 September 2016 and 22 March 2021.
 I am most grateful to Andrew Sewell for his corrections and additions to this post.